com-480-data-visualization/com-480-project-knn-viz/README.md

 **80% of the final grade**

 To see the final website, you can visit the following [link](https://com-480-data-visualization.github.io/com-480-project-knn-viz/website/map.html).
-Please, use Google Chrome or Firefox as browser for a better experience.
+Please, use Google Chrome or Firefox as browser for a better navigation experience.